School of Neuroscience Study Abroad

 Some general recommendations:

-Start planning for your study abroad experience at least a year in advance.
-Contact your academic advisor to understand program requirements and plan which courses to take before/after you go abroad.
+- Start planning for your study abroad experience at least a year in advance.
+Contact your academic advisor to understand program requirements and plan which courses to take before/during/after your program.
+You can also use the plans of study and planning worksheet found above.

-Not sure about when to study abroad?
+- Not sure about when to study abroad?
 Most students study abroad during their junior year, but that’s not required.
 It depends on your program of interest, completed/intended coursework, and personal/academic/professional commitments.
 Discuss this with your academic advisor.
+Refer to the plans of study above for your major for a starting point when planning.

 Academic credit: